feniljain/knowledge-base/life/README.md

 - It's better to be hated for who you are, than to be loved for what you are not
 - Words don't have the power to hut you, unless the one who said it means a lot to you
+- Beware of missing chances; otherwise it may be altogether too late some day
+- Persistence is very important, do not give up until you are forced to give up

 ## Books: